Top 10 Hikes in Maui

 #1 ‘Iao Valley State Park, Central Maui, 1/2-1.8 miles

-‘Iao Valley State Park gates are open from 7am-7pm, with a $1 donation entrance fee per person, and $5 for parking.
+‘Iao Valley State Park gates are open from 7am-6pm, with a $1 donation entrance fee per person, and $5 for parking.
+Please keep in mind that the facilities do not have drinking water, so come prepared!
 For the best view of the ‘Iao Needle, arrive early morning before the clouds start settling in the mountain valley.
 This is a perfect place on Maui to visit with kids!

 For more information, please visit Iao Valley State Park in Central Maui online.